Tirri26/tirri26/README.md

 Here are some information of me:

-- 🌱 I’m currently learning Java and React
+- 🌱 I’m currently learning HTML and Python
-- ⚠️ My page tirri26.mojvps.pl